Learn to use drones, and you will get in on the ground floor of an industry that is taking off.

 Drones can be the foundation for a business that provides aerial views for a wide range of purposes and industries.
 High-end drones can cost thousands of dollars, but entry-level models with high-resolution cameras that cost hundreds could work for some commercial uses.

-For more ideas on getting started with drones, check out: “Exploring the World of Drones?
-Check Out this Buying Guide.”
+For more drone shopping guidance, check out: “Exploring the World of Drones?
+Get Started With This Buying Guide.”

-Now that you’ve made the government happy, here are eight ideas for drone-related businesses:
+After making the government happy, turn to these eight ideas for drone-related businesses:

 1. Aerial surveying

 Aerial surveying is already used in several professions, including map making, agriculture, real estate and construction.
 These professions require detailed studies of large tracts of land.